Orange-dev1/pdf-reader/README.md

 ## Features

 - Process PDF files from URLs with comprehensive content extraction
-- Read text content from specific pages or page ranges.
+- Read text content from the first two pages by default, or full text when requested
 - Read PDF metadata (author, title, creation date, etc.).
 - Get the total page count of a PDF.
 - Provides structured JSON output via MCP.